purpleteam-labs/purpleteam-s2-containers/README.md

 #### docker-compose.yml set-up:

 * Swap the container images with the `-debug` images.
 The `-debug` images may be commented out, so simply commenting out the usual image and uncommenting the image with `-debug` appended to the end should do the trick
 * Make sure you can access the VNC server within the container by uncommenting the `5900` port range.
-By specifying a range as the external port (Ex: `5900-5901`) you will be able to VNC into more than one container at once, in the example we have allowed for opening two sessions concurrently.
+By specifying a range as the external port (Ex: `5900-5901`) you will be able to VNC into more than one container at once, in the example we've made in the selenium-standalone/docker-compose.yml file, we have allowed for opening two sessions concurrently.
 If you need to VNC into more than two simply widen the external port range

 #### VNC Client set-up: